latteouka/gtranz/readme.md

 ## Events

-I also wrap these three functions for trigger events:
+I also wrap these three functions for listening and triggering events:

 ```ts
 export function listenTo(event: string, callback: () => void) {